Tag: ice hockey rules

 Short Answer

-An empty net goal is scored when a team shoots the puck into a net that has no goaltender defending it.
+An empty net goal is scored when a team puts the puck into a net that has no goalie defending it.

 Full Explanation